maurolepore/meetups/code/text-processing/README.md

 now2 - now3
 ```

-Some packages exist that provide shortcuts for reformatting dates and times. [lubridate](https://rawgit.com/rstudio/cheatsheets/master/lubridate.pdf) is one of these.
+Some packages exist that provide shortcuts for reformatting dates and times. lubridate ([pdf cheat sheet] (https://rawgit.com/rstudio/cheatsheets/master/lubridate.pdf)) is one of these.

 ```R
 library(lubridate)